minima52/digital-garden/_pages/notes.md

 # Notes

-Notes that are still unruly.
+A full list of all my notes where thoughts are still in its infancy stage.

 - [[Growing my ideas]]
 - [[The power of immersion]]